 Kathleen S. Lee, Child Care Resource and Referral, Technical Assistant/Trainer

 A native New Orleanian, Kathleen has over 25 years of experience in the field of Early Childhood Education.
 Prior to joining Agenda for Children in 1996, she was the Director of St. Mark’s Child Care Center and Director of Emergency Child Care for United Urban Ministry Program.
 She also assisted in opening the first child care center on a high school campus in New Orleans, where she later served as the Director.
 Kathleen has also served as a board member for 10 years for the Hume’s Child Development Centers and for the past 20 years has served as the chairperson of the volunteers for the Greater New Orleans Association for the Education of the Young Child Conference.
 Kathleen has her Associate’s Degree in Early Childhood and is a Level I Pathways certified trainer.

 Michelle S. Banks, Child Care Resource and Referral, Technical Assistant/Trainer

 Originally from California, Michelle moved to New Orleans and joined the Agenda for Children team in 2011.
 Prior to her current position, Michelle was the Child Care Site Director for Rainbow Rising School Age Care in Irvine California and has several years of experience as a Head Start Preschool Lead Teacher and Early Head Start Education Specialist.
-Michelle has a Bachelor’s degree from California State University with a major in Psychology and minor in Child Development and has completed the Multiple Subject Credential coursework in Elementary Education at Chapman University.
-Michelle is currently pursuing a Master’s in Education in Early Childhood Education and is a Level II Pathways certified trainer.
+Michelle has a Master’s in Early Childhood Education from the University of Missouri at Columbia and a Bachelor’s degree from California State University with a major in Psychology and minor in Child Development.
+She has also completed the Multiple Subject Credential coursework in Elementary Education at Chapman University.
+Michelle is a Level II Pathways certified trainer.

 Kenya C. Harris, Child Care Resource and Referral, Program Assistant